Request a call

 Enrol now >

-You will receive login details to KapLearn on enrolment.
-When you log on to KapLearn you are able to access the subject notes, assessments, additional learning materials such as media, case studies, practice activities and your online tutor.
+You’ll receive login details to KapLearn on enrolment.
+When you log into KapLearn, you’re able to access the subject notes, assessments and additional learning materials.
+These include media, case studies, practice activities and your online tutor.

 Assessments are accessed and submitted through KapLearn.

-Corporate clients should contact our Corporate Solutions Representative on 1300 728 505 to discuss face-to-face delivery options and how we can tailor our training to your business needs.
+Corporate clients should contact our Corporate Solutions team on 1300 728 505 to discuss face-to-face delivery options and how we can tailor our training to your business needs.

-Individuals who are successfully awarded the FNS40120 Certificate IV in Credit Management may choose to further their studies and enrol into the FNS40815 Certificate IV in Finance and Mortgage Broking.
+Individuals who are successfully awarded the FNS40120 Certificate IV in Credit Management may choose to further their studies and enrol in the FNS40815 Certificate IV in Finance and Mortgage Broking.

 Recognition of Prior Learning (RPL)

 Individuals may be able to obtain Recognition of Prior Learning (RPL) for a Kaplan Professional award subject based on their previous study and/or work experience.
-To do this, individuals must submit evidence that demonstrates they have already met the requirements of the subject through these other means.
+To do this, individuals must submit evidence that demonstrates they’ve already met the requirements of the subject through these other means.